Middle School Curriculum

 (Semester)

-With a truly hands-on approach, students will learn the basics of aerospace engineering.
-Students will discover the history of rocket development, from the earliest fire arrows in China to modern-day space shuttles.
-Using a variety of design and building projects such as catapults, kites, airplanes, kit rockets, and rockets made from scratch.
-The class emphasizes creative hands-on learning, scientific prediction, data collection, teamwork, and critical thinking skills.
+With a truly hands-on approach, students in this course learn the basics of aerospace engineering.
+Students discover the history of rocket development, from the earliest fire arrows in China to modern-day space shuttles.
+They use a variety of design and building projects such as catapults, kites, airplanes, kit rockets, and rockets made from scratch.
+The course emphasizes creative hands-on learning, scientific prediction, data collection, teamwork, and critical thinking skills.
 No previous experience or pre-requisites are necessary to enroll in this class.

 Intro to Computer Science with JavaScript

-Prerequisite: For 7th & 8th grade students only.
-Intro to Engineering Design & Computer Coding; students must also be concurrently enrolled in or have completed Algebra I.
+(Fall Semester) For 7th and 8th grade students only.
+Prerequisite: Introduction to Engineering Design and Computer Coding; students must also be concurrently enrolled in or have completed Algebra I.

-Students will be introduced to fundamentals of coding in the context of the programming language JavaScript.
+Students are introduced to fundamentals of coding in the context of the programming language JavaScript.
 JavaScript is a language primarily used regarding web design and internet applications.
-Students will learn to apply concepts such as top-down design in solving complex problems.
+Students learn to apply concepts such as top-down design in solving complex problems.
 Topics covered include functions, loops, conditional statements, animation, cybersecurity and citizenship.
-Students will be expected to occasionally utilize some concepts learned in algebra in this course.
-Students are required to have a personal device that meets the requirements of the OCS BYOD policy.
-(Course availability is subject to meeting minimum course enrollment numbers and teacher availability.)
+Students are expected to occasionally utilize some concepts learned in Algebra in this course.
+Students are required to have a personal device that meets the requirements of the school Bring Your Own Device policy.
+(Course availability is subject to minimum course enrollment numbers being met and teacher availability.)

 Intro to Computer Science with Python

-Prerequisite: For 7th & 8th grade students only.
-Intro to Engineering Design & Computer Coding; students must also be concurrently enrolled in or have completed Algebra I.
+(Spring Semester) For 7th and 8th grade students only.
+Prerequisite: Introduction to Engineering Design & Computer Coding; students must also be concurrently enrolled in or have completed Algebra I.

-Students will learn basics of computer science in the context of the python programming language.
+Students learn the basics of computer science in the context of the Python programming language.
 Python is a computational language that is specifically used for calculations, machine learning, and simulations.
-This course will focus primarily on math and solving problems through programming and data analysis.
-Topics covered include functions, loops, conditional statements, data analysis, machine learning, cybersecurity.
+This course focuses primarily on math and solving problems through programming and data analysis.
+Topics covered include functions, loops, conditional statements, data analysis, machine learning, and cybersecurity.
 Students will be expected to utilize math concepts frequently in this course.
 Students are required to have a personal device that meets the requirements of the OCS BYOD policy.
-(Course availability is subject to meeting minimum course enrollment numbers and teacher availability.)
+(Course availability is subject to minimum course enrollment numbers being met and teacher availability.)

 Quest